 - Chromebook (recommended: HP Chromebook 11)

 &&: If you found this article useful, you may also be interested in taking a look at our other survival gear and survival food item lists.
-Starting with this article, The Ultimate Survival Gear List, we also have an article about The Best Survival Foods: Non-Perishables That Can Outlive You, one on Winter Emergency Supplies, as well as more to come.
+Starting with this article, The Ultimate Survival Gear List, we also have an article about The Best Survival Foods: Non-Perishables That Can Outlive You, one on Winter Emergency Supplies, an article about Most Popular Survival Books, as well as more to come.